mmkaddoura/music-genre-recognition/README.md

 ## Techniques

-For our analysis we are interested in implementing a combination of a CNN-LSTM (Convolutional Long Short Term Memory Neural Network) and transfer learning.
+For our analysis we are interested in translating the Convolutional Neural Network model from the blog from tensorflow to pytorch and see if we can replicate or even improve upon the accuracy.

-LTSM as it is useful for processing entire sequences of data and have an excellent track record with MGR analysis.

-Transfer Learning to extract meaningful features from the dataset.
+## Results

 ## Requirements

-## How To Run

-## Results